UN’s Sustainable Development Goals and sports

-Agenda 2030 presupposes that all people should be able to live their lives to the fullest and be able to reach their full capacity.
-All of the world's countries have agreed on that no one should be left behind and that efforts that focus on those farthest behind should be prioritised.
-Good health is a prerequisite for people's opportunity to reach their full potential and contribute to the development of society.
+The aim of Agenda 2030 is that all people should be able to live their lives to the fullest and be able to reach their full capacity.
+All of the world's countries have agreed that no one should be left behind and that efforts that focus on the groups that are furthest behind should be prioritised.

 This text is primarily aimed at you who are active within sports, at a decision-making level, as a trainer or otherwise active.